 In my opinion, the cost savings aren’t worth the longer travel times for the regional trains.
 Depending on the time of year you will be traveling, it might just be €15 more to take the high-speed Frecciarossa train to Florence.

 I recommend booking your tickets in advance and choosing a time that gets you into Florence no later than mid-morning.

 Trains arrive in Florence at the Florence Santa Maria Novella Station.
-To get to your hotel, you can walk, take the bus, hire a taxi, or use Uber.
+To get to your hotel, you can walk, take the bus, or hire a taxi.